doselect/ccplatform-docs/source/index.md

 #Piping `python -m json.tool` is optional
 ```
 > The above request will delete the invite with ithe INVITE_ID sent along with the curl request

+##Report

+GET /papi/v1/report/  : gives a list of all the reports
+GET /papi/v1/report/detail_uri_name